jirkadus/sublime2matlab/README.md

 #How does it work?
 It is a script written in AutoHotkey language (open source, Windows only), that runs in the background and when set key combination is detected, it gets path of the m-file opened in Sublime Text and opens it in Matlab and "press" F5 to run it.

+More information and description can be found in the code comments.

 The script is written that it works only if Sublime Text window is opened and tab with m-file is active.

 #How to use it?